Plant Generation Software Packages

 XFrog - see the XFrog Page xfrog tree xfrog flower

-SpeedTree Available as a MAX plugin ($500) or a developer library (SpeedTreeRT, $8500 for a single-product license).
-Integrates with the Unreal Engine, and also the Gamebryo, BigWorld, Vision and Multiverse engines.
-Claims to avoid the problems of billboarded trees without using a lot of polygons, with dynamic LOD.
+SpeedTree Available as an SDK ($10k for a single-product license).
+The SDK integrates with the Unreal Engine, and also the Gamebryo, BigWorld, Vision, OGRE and Multiverse engines.
+Also available as a standalone tool, $5k for Cinema, or low-cost version $900 for Studio for non-game use.
+Fully 3D trees without using a lot of polygons, with dynamic LOD.

-SDK is expensive and not usable for freely-distributed apps. speedtree speedtree
+The SDK package ("Speedtree for Games") is expensive and not usable for freely-distributed apps. speedtree speedtree

 speedtree